hendrixgg/Hendrix-Note-Share/Origins of Science.md

 - taken for granted
 - speaker implies that understanding the universe does not help you multiply or reproduce
 	- I would argue that it does because you can make more informed decisions that increase longevity or other aspects of security
-	- If you know more, you can travel outside solars system and become resistant to earth catastrophes.
+	- If you know more, you can travel outside the solar system and become resistant to earth catastrophes.
 	- This is unclear
 - I say this comes from the desire to create.
 To be able to create, we must know how things work so that the creation can work